Song of Songs 4

 Young Man

-1 I have entered my garden, my treasure,
+1 I have entered my garden, my treasure, [1] my bride!

 I gather myrrh with my spices